ethanh6/Interactive-Lab-Hub/Lab 3/README.md

 \*\**your answer here*\*\*
 - Although the proximity sensor worked as expected, it is not as sensitive as expected on the first try; thus, we adjusted the sensitivity to enable it to recognize a wave from a normal person.
+- It is necessary to initiate the conversation first by the machine, or the user would not know when to start.
+It is also necessary to prompt the user for an input.
+It should be clear for a user to know when to speak and when to stop.
 - For a more autonomous auto-trading system, it has to be fast enough for it to interact with a human while getting the data it needs.
 To address this issue, we pre-fetch all possible data in this small project, so that the interact time of the system is guarantee to be short.
 However, for a real-world product, the API and voice recognition system should be optimized to achieve ideal user experience.